Is Community School a Good Choice for Your Family?

 - You will need to arrange to drop off and pick up your child daily since there is no District busing for Community School.
 We encourage car pools.

-- The school requires parents contribute volunteer hours to assist with learning, enriching excursions and the well-being of the student body.
+- The school parents contribute volunteer hours to assist with learning, enriching excursions and the well-being of the student body.
 While there is no set minimum per family, it is widely accepted that parents and children benefit from additional adult presence on and off campus.